CYBERBULL123/AD_VunlxAI/README.md

 ![Docker](https://img.shields.io/badge/Docker-20.10.8-blue)
 ![License](https://img.shields.io/badge/License-MIT-yellow)

-The **Advanced AI-Powered Vulnerability Scanner** is a cutting-edge cybersecurity tool designed to detect vulnerabilities, predict risks, and monitor network intrusions using **machine learning** and **advanced scanning techniques**.
+The **AD_VunlxAI** is a cutting-edge cybersecurity tool designed to detect vulnerabilities, predict risks, and monitor network intrusions using **machine learning** and **advanced scanning techniques**.
 This tool is perfect for cybersecurity professionals, network administrators, and developers looking to secure their systems effectively.

 ---